-This course is an introduction to three areas of the visual arts: art history of Western civilization (pre-historic to present day), art fundamentals and art criticism.
+This course is an introduction to three areas of the visual arts: art history of Western civilization, art fundamentals and art criticism.
 These aspects will be explored through a combination of lectures by the instructor, student presentations, simple hands on studio activities and exposure to art and art venues through visits to a variety of galleries and museums.